Take-Two Interactive Software Inc. (TTWO) Stock Price and Analyst Predictions

 TTWO) stock’s latest price update

-Take-Two Interactive Software Inc. (NASDAQ: TTWO) has seen a rise in its stock price by 1.93 in relation to its previous close of 121.60.
-However, the company has experienced a -0.95% decline in its stock price over the last five trading sessions.
+The stock of Take-Two Interactive Software Inc. (NASDAQ: TTWO) has decreased by -2.03 when compared to last closing price of 124.14.
+Despite this, the company has experienced a -4.24% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/19/23 that Videogame Makers Are Hitting Reset

 TTWO’s Market Performance

-Take-Two Interactive Software Inc. (TTWO) has seen a -0.95% fall in stock performance for the week, with a 7.27% gain in the past month and a 10.78% surge in the past quarter.
-The volatility ratio for the week is 2.22%, and the volatility levels for the past 30 days are at 1.95% for TTWO.
-The simple moving average for the past 20 days is 1.70% for TTWO’s stock, with a 7.69% simple moving average for the past 200 days.
+TTWO’s stock has fallen by -4.24% in the past week, with a monthly rise of 1.94% and a quarterly rise of 7.41%.
+The volatility ratio for the week is 2.72% while the volatility levels for the last 30 days are 2.03% for Take-Two Interactive Software Inc. The simple moving average for the past 20 days is -1.02% for TTWO’s stock, with a 5.64% simple moving average for the past 200 days.

 Analysts’ Opinion of TTWO